Lynching of Samuel J. Bush: Reaction and aftermath

 On Monday, 5 June 1893, 150 men answered Wilson B. Woodward's clarion call against the dangers of lynching and the necessity for black mobilization.

 Governor John P. Altgeld, in a proclamation published in the Chicago Daily Tribune on 4 June 1893, forcefully condemned the lynching of Samuel J. Bush, writing: "I hereby denounce this cowardly and diabolical act as not only a murder under our laws, but as a disgrace to our civilization and a blot upon the fair fame [sic] of our state.
 The prisoner was accused of the crime of rape, but stoutly protested his innocence.
-He was already in the custody of the law, and no matter with what crime he was charged, and no matter whether he was guilty or innocent, he was entitled to a trial, a fair trial according to law.
+He was already in the custody of the law and no matter with what crime he was charged, and no matter whether he was guilty or innocent, he was entitled to a trial, a fair trial according to law.
 It must never be said that the laws of our great and proud State do not afford protection to all without regard to color or condition.
 I therefore call upon all officers of the law and especially of Macon County, as well as on all good citizens who respect law and cherish the honor of this State, to do all in their power to bring the leaders of this great crime to justice.
 I hereby offer a reward of two hundred dollars ($200) each for the apprehension and conviction of every man who helped to break the doors of the jail, overpower the officers, and drag out the prisoner, or who assisted in killing him."

-Mr. Miles, the State's Attorney of Macon County, stated: "[we will] at once commence vigorous prosecutions against those who participated in the lynching of the prisoner Bush...The Officers were not to blame at all, as they were overpowered by the mob, who were strong numerically and well equipped with arms."
+The State's Attorney of Macon County, Mr. Miles, stated: "[we will] at once commence vigorous prosecutions against those who participated in the lynching of the prisoner Bush...The Officers were not to blame at all, as they were overpowered by the mob, who were strong numerically and well equipped with arms."
 Decatur Marshall and Chief of Police William W. Mason, was cited as attempting to prevent the lynching.
 However, his Deputy Sheriff, Henry Midkiff's, efforts were not mentioned by the Decatur Daily Review.

-In the spring of 2016, students at Mount Zion High School created an exhibit on the Jim Crow era in the basement of the African-American Genealogical Society and Museum, located in Decatur.
+In the spring of 2016, students at Mount Zion High School created an exhibit on the Jim Crow era in the basement of the African-American Genealogical Society and Museum located in Decatur.
 In remembrance of the Jim Crow era, students crafted an exhibit on lynchings, including the first lynching in Macon County.
 The memorialization of the oppressed past—of histories hitherto elided—are gestures that may help "set the strife in order," as W. E. B. Du Bois wrote, "not with full content, but with growing dawn of fulfillment."